teehere/teehere/README.md

 ## About Me
 🎓 Pursuing Degree... <br />

 Passionate about turning data into actionable insights.
-The applied math background brings a strong foundation in statistics, linear algebra, and optimization, which can combine with certain programming language to build practical ML solutions.
+The applied math background brings a strong foundation in statistics, linear algebra, and optimization, which can combine with certain programming language to build practical solutions.

 ## Tech Stack
 <!-- ![SQL](https://img.shields.io/badge/-SQL-4479A1?logo=postgresql&logoColor=white)